easytarget/pyPWMd/README.md

     - Attempting to set the enable or polarity states will fail unless a valid period (non zero) is supplied or was previously set
     - The duty_cycle cannot exceed the period
+    - Set operations are logged to the console, but not to disk logfiles

     Currently you can only supply the pwm 'value' in nanoseconds; ie: the overall time for each pulse cycle, and the active time within that pulse.
     - ToDo: provide helper functions to convert 'frequency/fraction' values into 'period/duty_cycle' ones, anv vice-versa

+    Options (only apply to server):
-    The --logfile option supresses the console log and sends it to the named file instead. --verbose, enables logging of 'set' events.
+    --quiet supresses the console log (overrides --verbose) --verbose enables logging of 'set' events
 ```

 ## Python lib